 All travel demand models, including truck models, require trip tables between TAZs and networks that connects these TAZs.
 Freight models include tables of freight shipments between TAZs, and the modal networks that connect those TAZs.
 In multimodal freight models, the flow unit in the tables may be annual tons, but when assigned as trucks on a highway network, these flows are typically converted to daily truck vehicle trips between TAZs.
-NCFRP Report 8 [9] presents a framework for freight models as shown in Figure 8.1.
+NCFRP Report 8, Freight Demand Modeling to Support Public Sector Decision-Making [47] presents a framework for freight models as shown in Figure 8.1.
 (The numbered steps in Figure 8.1 refer to the steps in NCFRP Report 8, Chapter 4.)